Assessing Algorithmic Fairness with Unobserved Protected Class Using Data Combination: Unidentifiability of Disparity Measures Under Data Combination

 In the last section we showed that DD, TPRD, and TNRD (and symmetrically also PPVD and NPVD) are generally \emph{not} identifiable from the two separate datasets.
-Next, we will characterize exactly how identifiable or unidentifiable they are by describing the set of all disparity values that agree with the data, and possibly any additional assumptions.
+Next, we will characterize exactly how identifiable or unidentifiable they are by characterizing the partial identification set of all disparity values that agree with the observed data, and possibly additional assumptions that reflect prior knowledge.